FDA releases its stance on regulating AI in healthcare

 The Food and Drug Administration (FDA) has released its perspective on regulating AI in healthcare and biomedicine, stating that oversight needs to be coordinated across all regulated industries, international organizations and the U.S. government.

-The agency says it regulates industries that distribute their products to the global market, and therefore U.S. regulatory standards must be compatible with international standards.
+The Agency says it regulates industries that distribute their products to the global market, and therefore U.S. regulatory standards must be compatible with international standards.

 It highlighted that it is working to accomplish this by coleading an AI working group of the International Medical Device Regulators Forum that both promotes AI best practices globally and leads a working group within the International Council for Harmonisation that works to accommodate AI in clinical trials.

-The agency says regulators also "need to advance flexible mechanisms to keep up with the pace of change in AI across biomedicine and healthcare," and transparency must exist among sponsors and proficiency among regulators on the use of AI in premarket development.
+The Agency says regulators also "need to advance flexible mechanisms to keep up with the pace of change in AI across biomedicine and healthcare," and transparency must exist among sponsors and proficiency among regulators on the use of AI in premarket development.

 "The FDA has shown openness to innovative programs for emerging technologies, such as the Software Precertification Pilot Program.
 However, as that program demonstrated, successfully developing and implementing such pathways may require the FDA to be granted new statutory authorities.
-The sheer volume of these changes and their impact also suggests the need for industry and other external stakeholders to ramp up assessment and quality management of AI across the larger ecosystem beyond the remit of the FDA," the agency wrote.
+The sheer volume of these changes and their impact also suggests the need for industry and other external stakeholders to ramp up assessment and quality management of AI across the larger ecosystem beyond the remit of the FDA," the Agency wrote.

 According to the FDA, life cycle management that includes post-market performance monitoring is also necessary, and there need to be unique mechanisms to examine LLMs and their uses.